eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 - **Cryptocurrencies** a.k.a. crypto:
 young, rapidly evolving, highest volatility, highest risk, highly speculative right now.
-Correlation to other asset classes is evolving; inconclusive.
+Correlation to other asset classes is evolving & inconclusive.

 Other major asset classes include cash, foreign currencies and valuable inventory like artwork and collectables.
 There is also one more which for this scope I'm classifying as part of stocks: